jrmlhermitte/jrmlhermitte.github.io/_posts/2025-07-03-gemini-mcp.md

 {"jsonrpc":"2.0","id":1,"result":{"protocolVersion":"2024-11-05","capabilities":{"experimental":{},"prompts":{"listChanged":false},"resources":{"subscribe":false,"listChanged":false},"tools":{"listChanged":false}},"serverInfo":{"name":"greeter","version":"1.10.1"}}}
 ```

 **NOTE**: The json commands here and below must be pasted **as is**.
-You cannot
+Newlines
-have newlines in between.
+are not permitted.
 If the formatting is incorrect, the server will just
-ignore your requests.
+ignore the requests.

 Subsequently, paste this to start the connection: